-Spring 2018 | Summer 2018 | Fall 2018 | Spring 2019
+Spring 2019 | Summer 2019 | Fall 2019

-The Denius Center’s mission is to expose students to the working world of the entertainment industry, and to the people and places who make things happen in Hollywood.
-Through a combination of working internships with prominent companies, courses taught by working professionals, and guest lectures by prominent industry experts, students get chance to gain the skills and contacts that will make a career in film, television, music or new media possible.
+The Denius Center’s mission is to introduce students to the working world of the entertainment industry, and to the people and places who make things happen in Hollywood.
+Through a combination of working internships with prominent companies, courses taught by working professionals, and guest lectures by prominent industry experts, students get the chance to gain the skills and contacts that will make a career in film, television, music or new media possible.
 Every alumnus of the program comes to Hollywood with a real sense of where and what the jobs are, who to call, and how to present themselves.
 It is the goal of the program to translate theory into reality, to enable students to start their careers, and to offer real-world support as they begin their journeys.